ccosborne/ccosborne/README.md

 - 🌍 Formerly worked in international AI governance at UK Government & Global Partnership on AI
 - 🌱 Currently learning Colombian Spanish 🇨🇴
 - 💬 Ask me about #opensourceAI and #AIpolicy
-- 📫 Reach me on LinkedIn: [caileanosborne@gmail.com](https://www.linkedin.com/in/caileanosborne/ )
+- 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/caileanosborne/)
 - 😄 Pronouns: he/him